tdolby-at-uk-ibm-com/ace-remoteQM-policy/README-simple-baked-everything.md

  - MQUSER=a valid MQ userid
  - MQPASS=a matching MQ password

-Before building, it is usually necessary to customise the hostname and port in the [MQoC policy](eclipse-projects/MQOnCloudPolicies/MQoC.policyxml) to avoid connection errors on startup.
+Before building, it is usually necessary to customise the hostname, port, and queue manager name in the [MQoC policy](eclipse-projects/MQOnCloudPolicies/MQoC.policyxml) to avoid connection errors on startup.

 Note that this image will contain the credentials for the MQ user, and these may be visible in the resulting